Seventh-inning stretch: 6th inning traditions

-Between the top and bottom of the 6th inning, the New York Yankees play "Y.M.C.A." by Village People while the grounds crew come out and clean the infield.
-In the chorus, the grounds crew drop their tools and do the "YMCA" dance with their arms.
+Between the top and bottom of the 6th inning, the New York Yankees play "Y.M.C.A." by Village People while the grounds crew cleans the infield.
+During the chorus, the grounds crew drop their tools and do the "YMCA" dance with their arms.
 The middle of the 6th inning at Milwaukee Brewers games is time for the Sausage Race, when people running in costumes for the bratwurst, Polish sausage, Italian sausage, hot dog and chorizo get up to 45,000 fans on their feet as they race around the clay dirt near the dugouts of American Family Field.
 Other teams hold similar races.
-The Pittsburgh Pirates hold the "Great Pittsburgh Pierogi Race N'At" (also called the Great Pierogi Race) during the sixth inning at home games, where people dressed as cartoon cheese, sauerkraut, jalapeno, potato, onion, and bacon pierogies run around the warning track at PNC Park.
+The Pittsburgh Pirates hold the "Great Pittsburgh Pierogi Race N'At" (also called the Great Pierogi Race) during the fifth inning at home games, where people dressed as cartoon cheese, sauerkraut, jalapeño, potato, onion, and bacon pierogies run around the warning track at PNC Park.
 This race is often combined with visiting mascots such as the Brewers' sausages or the Nationals' presidents.